Cloud-SPAN/nerc-metagenomics-theme/_includes/cs-common-content/setup.md

 - *Adjusting the name of the initial branch in new repositories*
   - keep the selected (or select the) option  **Let Git decide** and click on **Next**.
 - *Adjusting your PATH environment*
-  - keep the selected, *Recommended* option **Git from the command line and also from 3rd-party software**, or selec it, and click on **Next**.
-NB: if this option is not selected, some programs that you need for the course will not work properly.
+  - keep the selected, *Recommended* option **Git from the command line and also from 3rd-party software**
+  - or selec it, and click on **Next**.
+  - **NB**: if this option is not selected, some programs that you need for the course will not work properly.
 If this happens rerun the installer and select the appropriate option.
 - *Choosing the SSH executable*
   - keep the selected (or select the) option **Use bundled OpenSSH** and click on **Next**.
 - *Choosing HTTPS transport backend*